jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

     cat requirements.txt

-  the terminal_ is your friend and shows
+  the terminal_ is your friend, and shows

   .. code-block:: python